DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 © 2025 DevKraft.
 All rights reserved.

-*This case study is based on the ZAFCO AI Warranty Claims Analysis project developed between September-October 2025.*
+*This case study represents a 12-week AI implementation project completed in 2025.*